Retrofit Shower Panels: Bathroom Remodeling on a Budget

 Installing one of these great panels is very easy, at least if it is of the retrofit type.
 The next section will detail what was necessary to install one that wasn't, and it was considerably more difficult.

 Although manufacturers will always vary some, the typical panel will be hung on small brackets fixed to the wall, either by fastening to a stud if there is one available in the right spot or by the use of anchors.
-The panel shown to the right is installed over ceramic tile, which made it necessary to drill ¼" holes in the tile and a special drill had to be purchased, but that was the only difficult part of hanging it.
+The panel shown below is installed over ceramic tile, which made it necessary to drill ¼" holes in the tile and a special drill bit had to be purchased, but that was the only difficult part of hanging it.

 Plumbing a retrofit panel usually means removing the existing shower head and replacing it with a hose or pipe that will feed water to the panel.
 This means that existing valves will still be used to turn the water on and adjust the temperature, but in exchange it is very easy to do.